Washington Capitals (24-9-4) at New Jersey Devils (13-16-6)

 NHL Hockey: Sunday, April 4, 2021 at 3:00 pm (Prudential Center)

 The Line: New Jersey Devils +149 / Washington Capitals -165 --- Over/Under: 6 Click to Get Latest Betting Odds

 TV: NHLN, MSG+, NBCSWA Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Washington Capitals and New Jersey Devils meet Sunday in NHL action at the Prudential Center.
+The Washington Capitals and the New Jersey Devils meet in NHL action from the Prudential Center on Sudnay afternoon.

 The Washington Capitals will look to build on a 2-1 overtime win over the Devils in their last matchup.
 Nicklas Backstrom leads the Caps in scoring with 38 points including 13 goals and a team-high 25 assists while John Carlson’s on 32 points with 10 goals and 22 assists and Alex Ovechkin has 31 points with a team-high 18 goals and 13 assists.
 T.J.
 Oshie has 26 points with 10 goals and 16 assists and Jakub Vrana and Tom Wilson each have 23 points with double-digit assists this season.
 As a team, Washington is averaging 3.4 goals on 27.7 shots with a 24.7% success rate on the PP while allowing 3.1 goals on 28.9 shots with an 81.7% success rate killing off penalties this season.